 When she sees trash cans left out for days or weeds growing knee-high, she will issue a courtesy door-hanger to alert the offender.

 “If it’s trash or grass, it can get bad quickly.
 We don’t want our neighbors putting up with that,” McDowell said.
 “You don’t want garbage sitting out in the heat.”

 Indoor furniture on lawns is a big problem too, she said.

 Residents have 24 hours to correct a problem or they get a $25 ticket.
 If the issue goes uncorrected or if the resident gets a second notice within a year and it goes unresolved, the cost climbs to $50.
-Cost is $100 after the third ticket, and, if the issue persists, McDowell writes a citation that goes to the magistrate.
+Cost is $100 after the third ticket, and, if the issue persists, McDowell writes a citation that goes to a district judge.

-The borough follows the International Property Maintenance Code which McDowell said is a valuable tool, but lacks urgency for time-sensitive violations, she said.
+The borough follows the International Property Maintenance Code,, which McDowell said is a valuable tool that lacks urgency for time-sensitive violations.

 “The new process will deter people from getting lax,” she said.

 Tawnya Panizzi is a Tribune-Review staff writer.
 You can contact Tawnya at 412-782-2121 x1512, [email protected] or via Twitter .